 - Tap the arrow icon to the left of the search box to upload a picture.

-- You can choose to take a picture using your device’s camera, pick an image from your device’s photo gallery, or browse for another location.
+- You can choose to take a new picture using your device’s camera, pick an image from your photo gallery, or browse for another location.
 The options you’ll get are slightly different depending on your phone.

-How to use an app to perform a reverse image search
+Use an app to perform a reverse image search

 Search By Image